AmielleE/SENG438-A2-Team9/seng438-a2-team9.md

 Significance:
 Tests correct conversion of a valid 2D array into a 2D Number array.

+Mocking allows us to isolate the unit under test and focus strictly on its internal logic without depending on external implementations.
+It gives us full control over return values, which makes testing boundary conditions and edge cases much easier.
+Using mocks also makes tests more predictable and repeatable since they are not affected by outside behavior.
+This was especially helpful when testing methods that depend on interfaces like Values2D.
+However, mocked objects are not real implementations, so they may reduce realism in testing.
+Tests can also become tightly coupled to internal method calls, making them fragile if the implementation changes.
+Overall, mocking improves isolation and control, but it may hide integration level defects.

 # 4 How the team work/effort was divided and managed

 Pair 1: Fatma & Amielle